GMAT Score for Michigan Ross School of Business

 “… you are at no advantage or disadvantage by taking one exam instead of the other.”

-If you’re leaning toward the GRE, you also may be comforted to know that there was a significant jump in applicants submitting GRE scores for the class of 2022 ( the class entering in 2020).
+If you’re leaning toward the GRE, you also may be comforted to know that the percentage of applicants submitting GRE scores has remained consistent for the past 5 years, hovering around the average of 34%.
 Check out the 5-year data below:

 Ross GRE Score Submissions: A 5-Year View

-Of course, if you still feel concerned that taking a particular test will put you at a disadvantage, it never hurts to contact the folks in admissions directly to get their take on the matter.
+You still might feel concerned that taking a particular test will put you at a disadvantage.
+It never hurts to contact the folks in admissions directly to get their take on the matter.
 MBA admissions offices are generally more than willing to help with questions that applicants have.

 KEY FACT: